python-trio/trustme/docs/source/index.rst

     --common-name COMMON_NAME
                           Also sets the deprecated 'commonName' field (only for the first identity passed).
-    --key-size KEY_SIZE   Key size of the generated certificate.
-Defaults to 2048.
     -q, --quiet           Doesn't print out helpful information for humans.

 **Default configuration:**